shaleen-wonder-ent/user-guides/aum-centric.md

 **The solution — one-time Day-0 backfill into Log Analytics:**

-1. At onboarding (Arc agent install), automatically invoke a small script via `az connectedmachine run-command invoke` that extracts the OS's full update history.
+1. At onboarding (Arc agent install), automatically deliver a small script to each machine that extracts the OS's full update history. **Recommended delivery: Custom Script Extension via `az connectedmachine extension create`** (GA); Arc Run Command is an alternative but is still preview as of May 2026.
+See Appendix A.6 for both patterns.
 2. The script writes structured JSON to a Data Collection Rule → custom Log Analytics table `LegacyPatchHistory_CL`.
 3. From that point on, **the Workbook unions** `LegacyPatchHistory_CL` with `patchinstallationresources` (AUM ARG) to give an unbroken timeline per machine.